BrunoASMauricio/ProjectBase/README.md

 already in the relevant directory
   - [ ] Improve detection of desync between baregit and upstream so push doesn't need to work on clean repos
+ - [ ] Silence certain output (i.e. gitall needs to load .git repos but seeing the load output isnt ok)

+ Add more types of headers (public vs private)
+ Allow tests to include both public and private, but executables only include public headers

+ Possible to add cflags per
+  object
+  repository
+  globally

+git
+  Possible to specify two types of commits, "save" commits and "fixed" commits
+    Actually, add a specific git strategy.
+Clone branches for feature development saving that collapse into commits on the actual feature branch (unnecessary?...)
+  Save commits have automatic commit messages and should eventually be squashed into a fixed commit

+Show project metadata (dependency tree and whatnot)

+Add time (with seconds) to banner.
+Helps in knowing when we ran the last commands

+Inserting commands during other commands does not work, but it should be possible to chain commands using a separator like ';'

+Organize the binaries by either date or name (maybe hash and say last time changed?)

+either prevent rogue characters from messing the terminal, or reset it after recovering control from external programs

+Clean before starting setup

+Allow config files to provide toggleable macro variables (possibly with values).
+May require pagination and/or search

+Mass run valgrind, and collect how many bytes are lost and how many different errors, per each test